nautechsystems/nautilus_trader/docs/concepts/orders.md

 ### Reduce Only
 An order which is set as `reduce_only` will only ever reduce an existing position on an instrument, and never open a new position (if already flat).
-The exact behaviour of this instruction can vary between exchanges, however the behaviour as per the Nautilus `SimulatedExchange` is typical of a live exchange.
+The exact behavior of this instruction can vary between exchanges, however the behavior as per the Nautilus `SimulatedExchange` is typical of a live exchange.

 - Order will be cancelled if the associated position is closed (becomes flat)
 - Order quantity will be reduced as the associated positions size reduces